TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The ticket was successfully captured and save into the file: `DC1$@DELEGATE.VL_krbtgt@DELEGATE.VL.ccache`
+The ticket was successfully captured and saved to the file: `DC1$@DELEGATE.VL_krbtgt@DELEGATE.VL.ccache`

 <br />